A Moment Lost to Time: The World Heritage Missions Collection

 A Hyperrealistic Mosaic

-Each work in this collection is a technical masterpiece, a digital composite of up to 100 individual, high-resolution images captured with classic lighting and a process focused on capturing a fleeting emotional truth.
-The result is a work with the gravitas of a master painting, revealing details and a sense of scale that a single photograph cannot achieve.
-Just as Michelangelo distorted figures to tell a visual story, Saunders uses different artistic projectionsโrectilinear for the Alamo and cylindrical for the othersโbest to convey the unique character of each sacred space.
+Each hyperrealistic Grand Scale masterwork in this collection is a technical achievement.
+The images range from 23 to 35 feet wide and up to 20 feet tall.
+They are composites created from up to 100 high-resolution photos combined with classic lighting to capture a brief emotional moment.
+The result is a high-tech equivalent to a master painting, showing details and scale that a single photograph cannot.
+Like Michelangelo, who transformed figures to tell a story, Saunders employs different artistic methods in these images: rectilinear projection for the Alamo and cylindrical projection for the others, to convey the unique character of each mission.

 The Five Missions